How to protect your family's documents with encryption

 Security means nothing if your family can't access your documents after you're gone.
 The whole point of planning and storing your legacy letters securely online is that the right people can reach them at the right time.

 Look for services that let you designate trusted contacts or set up some kind of inheritance mechanism.
-The best systems let you decide in advance who gets access and under what conditions, without compromising the encryption while you're alive.
+The best systems let you decide in advance who gets access and under what conditions, without compromising security while you're alive.

 How to get started (practical steps)